Some document situations will call for you to indent the second line in a document. Use these steps to indent the second line in Google Docs.

 Our article continues below with additional information and pictures for these steps.

 Occasionally when you are working with a document you will encounter an unusual situation where you need to make formatting changes that are difficult to do.
+Maybe you need to know how to make bullet points, or how to adjust document margins.

 One such situation can arise when you are creating a bibliography or works cited page and you need to indent the second line rather than the first.